 Dr. Stephanie currently resides in Orange County with her husband, Tim, their two rough collies, Fleetwood and Whellie, and a betta fish named Paul Hollywood.
 Dr. Stephanie enjoys playing the guitar, gluten free baking, gardening, and hiking.
 Her professional interests include preventative care, exotic animal medicine, and dentistry.

 Dr. MacMullen is originally from Saugerties.
 After earning her bachelor's degree from Cornell University, she lived in Tuscany for 7 years and attended the Veterinary College at the University of Pisa.
 She finished her veterinary degree at Aranela University in Manila, Philippines.
 She did post-graduate clinical studies at the University of Missouri College of Veterinary Medicine in Columbia, and at the Animal Medical Center in NYC.

 Dr. MacMullen started her career at a local emergency facility, and Hopewell Animal and Bird Hospital.

 She has worked with local animal shelters including the UCSPA and PCSPCA.
 In 1999 she opened her own house-call practice called Pet's Reward.
-Currently she splits her time between her house-call practice, the UCSPCA and Walker Valley Vet where she sees appointments on Wednesdays and two Saturdays a month.
+Currently she splits her time between her house-call practice, the UCSPCA and Walker Valley Vet where she sees appointments two Saturdays a month.